sbmarkb/ShortCreekFolk/currentmeditation.md

 ### Premise
 This reflection and meditation is scheduled for 180 days.

-Each day will consist of a morning free writing session, an evening journaling session and:

-For the first hundred days, I will:
+Each day will consist of a morning free writing session, an evening journaling session and, for the first hundred days, I will:
 + listen to songs that played some part of my musical life up to the day I left Tennessee, December 13, 1993
 + research the history of the song, but focus on a particular recording
 + learn to play along